The Swimming Pool

 Story & Plot Summary: The Swimming Pool

-Quick Plot Summary: Released in 1969, The Swimming Pool is a Drama, Thriller film directed by Jacques Deray.
+Quick Plot Summary: Released in 1969, The Swimming Pool is a Drama, Thriller film directed by Jacques Deray, written by Jean-Claude Carrière.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Alain Delon.
+It provides a scannable look at the movie's central conflict involving Alain Delon as Jean-Paul.

 Story Breakdown